Darwish-md/TryHackMe/Phishing-Module.md

 ## Pishing prevention:
 ### SPF (Sender Policy Framework):
-"Sender Policy Framework (SPF) is used to authenticate the sender of an email.
+Per dmarcian, "Sender Policy Framework (SPF) is used to authenticate the sender of an email.
 With an SPF record in place, Internet Service Providers can verify that a mail server is authorized to send email for a specific domain.
 An SPF record is a DNS TXT record containing a list of the IP addresses that are allowed to send email on behalf of your domain."

 ***Example of SPF record***
 > `v=spf1 ip4:127.0.0.1 include:_spf.google.com -all`